-Current: One of the criteria taken into account by the MoH while deciding on the reimbursement is the amount of the cost threshold for obtaining an additional quality-adjusted life year (QALY), set at three times the GDP per capita in Poland, or, if this cost cannot be determined, the cost of obtaining an additional life year.
+Current: One of the criteria taken into account by the MoH while deciding on the reimbursement is the amount of the cost threshold for obtaining an additional quality-adjusted life year (QALY), set at three times the GDP per capita in Poland or if this cost cannot be determined, the cost of obtaining an additional life year.

-Draft: The abovementioned criteria would remain unchanged, however, the MoH becomes obliged to refuse to reimburse a given product (except for the reimbursement of the highly innovative medicinal technologies (HIMT) or medicinal technologies of a high clinical value (MTHCV)), if the amount of the threshold of the cost of obtaining an additional QALY exceeds six times the GDP per capita in Poland, or, if it is not possible to determine this cost - the cost of obtaining an additional life year.
+Draft: The abovementioned criteria would remain unchanged however, the MoH would become obliged to refuse to reimburse a given product (except for the reimbursement of the highly innovative medicinal technologies (HIMT) or medicinal technologies of a high clinical value (MTHCV)) if the amount of the threshold of the cost of obtaining an additional QALY exceeds six times the GDP per capita in Poland, or if it is not possible to determine this cost - the cost of obtaining an additional life year.

-This amendment would likely set up an obvious barrier to reimburse many therapies used in rare diseases and/or oncology, which by their nature very often exceed this threshold.
-The exception will be HIMTs and MTHCVs, which will not be affected by this restriction, but it should be noted that these products have HIMT or MTHCV status only for the first reimbursement application.
-Therefore, this limitation would apply once applying for the continuation of reimbursement.
+The abovementioned amendment would likely set up an obvious barrier to reimburse many therapies used in rare diseases and/or oncology, which by their nature very often exceed this threshold.
+The exception will be HIMTs and MTHCVs, which will not be affected by this restriction, but it should be assumed that only in connection with the first reimbursement decision.